bhnord/activities/README.md

 The 6th Annual Bow Market Book Fair is back on Saturday, March 22nd!
 <a href="https://buytickets.at/bowmarket/1587481" target="_blank">info link</a>

+### Sip & Shop in Boston - Makers Market by Pop Up Gallery

+**03/22 12:00PM - 03/22 05:00PM @ Time Out Market Boston**
+✌️☀️ Join us for a Sip & Shop event in Boston, hosted by Time Out Market!
+<a href="https://www.eventbrite.com/e/sip-shop-in-boston-makers-market-by-pop-up-gallery-tickets-1259115762139" target="_blank">info link</a>

 ### Reclaiming Folk: Boston

 **03/22 01:00PM - 03/22 03:00PM @ Boston Public Library**
 Join us for a celebration of Women’s History month with Reclaiming Folk: Celebrating People of Color in Folk Music at The Boston Public Library, featuring Naomi Westwater, Pamela Means, and Adeline Um, plus a special guest!
 <a href="https://www.naomiwestwater.com/live-shows/2025/3/22/reclaiming-folk-boston" target="_blank">info link</a>

-### Sip & Shop in Boston - Makers Market by Pop Up Gallery

-**03/22 12:00PM - 03/22 05:00PM @ Time Out Market Boston**
-✌️☀️ Join us for a Sip & Shop event in Boston, hosted by Time Out Market!
-<a href="https://www.eventbrite.com/e/sip-shop-in-boston-makers-market-by-pop-up-gallery-tickets-1259115762139" target="_blank">info link</a>

-### Elevate & Celebrate: Women’s Market at View Boston

-**03/22 12:00PM - 03/22 05:00PM @ View Boston**
-Celebrate Women’s History Month 52 floors above the city at View Boston, where you’ll shop 15 incredible woman-founded small businesses, sip craft cocktails, and take in the most stunning panoramic views of Boston.
-<a href="https://www.bostonwomensmarket.com/events-calendar/boston-womens-market-at-view-boston-march-22" target="_blank">info link</a>

 ### Holi Mela by Shanti